• Skip to primary navigation

 Who doesn’t love a good strawberry lemonade right?
 It is so easy to combine this recipe with blackberry simple syrup in our blackberry lemonade recipe or just swap it out entirely for a refreshing and super easy summer drink!

 And if you want to get uber easy, just add a bit to store bought lemonade.
 Costco has a great bottled one that I love.
+This strawberry coulis can also be added for more texture and flavor.

 Fresh or Frozen Strawberries